China–Hungary relations: Economic relations

-Hungary joined the Belt and Road Initiative in 2015.
+Under Viktor Orbán, Hungary joined the Belt and Road Initiative in 2015.
 In the same year, it was the largest recipient of Chinese outbound direct investment with around $571 million.
 As of at least 2024, Hungary is one of the strongest European supporters of the BRI.
 Between 2022 and 2024, Hungary received nearly a quarter of Chinese foreign direct investment to Europe.
 Hungarian foreign minister Szijjártó stated in 2023 that Hungarian-Chinese trade was over $10 billion.

 Hungary hosts the largest supply center of Huawei outside of China.
 In 2022, Chinese battery company CATL agreed to invest $7.5 billion to build a factory in Debrecen.
+Concerns were raised among locals about environmental and health effects of the factory.
 Hungary also has several Chinese electric vehicle battery plants.
 In 2023, Chinese electric vehicle company BYD Auto chose Szeged as its first large factory in Europe.
 In March 2025, the European Commission opened a probe into whether the BYD Auto plant had received unfair state subsidies from China.
+In July 2026, Hungarian prime minister Péter Magyar announced that it would investigate the deal with BYD Auto after the former foreign minister Péter Szijjártó accepted a job with BYD shortly after resigning.
+Magyar's government increased environmental regulatory scrutiny of Chinese companies in Hungary.